l-aldarondo/Mission-to-Mars/README.md

 ### Deliverable #1

-After you have confirmed that you have the image URLs and titles for all four hemisphere images, quit the browser (Figure a)
+We confirmed that we had the image URLs and titles for all four hemisphere images, and a code to quit the browser (Figure a).

 ![images_url](./images/image_url.png)